 A majestic animal of the tropical forests, the macaw is a bird with few competitors when it comes to the sumptuous beauty of its plumage.
 There are 19 species in the wild, two of which are unfortunately extinct: the Glaucous macaw and the Spix’s macaw.

 Intelligent, affectionate, social, and very vocal, the macaw is, however, not recommended for beginners since it is very high-maintenance.
 On the other hand, pet bird owners accustomed to large parrots fall in love with these magnificent and entertaining birds.
-To provide it with optimal care and quality of life, it is essential to give your tropical parrot a healthy and balanced diet.
-Find out everything you need to know about what food should eat your precious macaw.
+To provide it with optimal care and quality of life, it is essential to give your tropical parrot a healthy and balanced diet consisting of seeds, fruits, vegetables, pellets or other bird food mix, and a few nuts.
+Find out everything you need to know about what food you should feed your precious macaw.

 What Is the Macaw’s Staple Diet?